 Secure IT is one of the top encryption programs available.
 While it isn't the quickest, nor the one that compresses files the most, it offers excellent protection at a very reasonable price.
 It's our top pick of the best encryption software right now, because it does so much for the money you pay, and there's even a 30-day free trial to get you started.

-Secure IT 2000 can take a while to encrypt if you have large files to secure because each document is scrambled and compressed during the process.
-We put Secure IT to the test with 63 files that totaled 128MB and found that while it doesn’t encrypt files as quickly as our top-ranked program, it still took under 20 seconds – and half that time to decipher them – making it one of the best encryption programs available.
+Secure IT can take a while to encrypt if you have large files to secure because each document is scrambled and compressed during the process.
+We put Secure IT to the test with 63 files that totaled 128MB and found that while it doesn’t encrypt files as quickly as our top-ranked program, it still took under 20 seconds – and half that time to decipher them – which is good performance.

 This software integrates with your Windows operating system and isn’t difficult to figure out once installed.
 The dashboard looks like a Windows file browser.
 Here you can choose individual documents or a whole folder to encrypt.
 You can also right click on the file from your desktop and see an option to encrypt it.
 From the dashboard Secure IT lets you choose to encrypt files using the AES 256-bit key, which is the standard key used by government, military and banks for their classified and sensitive information, or a 448-bit BLOWFISH key which is an older code that is fine for encrypting smaller files, less than 32GB, but has some vulnerabilities when used to encrypt larger files.

 We noted the size of our files after we encrypted everything and found the Secure IT compresses files better than most of the software we tested.
 The program squished our files down enough to save us 3% of hard drive space overall, which doesn’t seem like much when you’re only dealing with 128MB, but if you’re encrypting larger files, like 1TB, you could be saving about 30GB of space.